ayebazibwekenneth/ayebazibwekenneth/README.md

 - 👋 Hi, I’m @ayebazibwekenneth
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in mobile development
-- 🌱 I’m currently learning dart programing language.
+- 🌱 I’m currently learning flutter and dart programing language.
-- 💞️ I’m looking to collaborate on dart projects
+- 💞️ I’m looking to collaborate on any projects at hand
+- How to reach me ayebazibwekenneth33@gmail.com

 <!---
 ayebazibwekenneth/ayebazibwekenneth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.